Rap metal: Rise in popularity (1990s–early 2000s)

 On August 18, 1998, Atlantic released rap metal musician Kid Rock's Devil Without a Cause behind the single "Welcome 2 the Party (Ode 2 the Old School)" and Kid Rock went on the Vans Warped Tour to support the album.
 Sales of "Welcome 2 The Party" and Devil Without a Cause were slow, though the 1998 Warped Tour in Northampton, Massachusetts stimulated regional interest in Massachusetts and New England.
 This led to substantial airplay of the single "I Am The Bullgod" during the summer and fall of 1998 on Massachusetts rock staples WZLX and WAAF.
 In early December 1998, while DJing at a club, he met and became friends with MTV host Carson Daly.
 He talked Daly into getting him a performance on MTV and on December 28, 1998, he performed on MTV Fashionably Loud in Miami, Florida, creating a buzz from his performance, even upstaging Jay-Z. In May, his sales began taking off with the third single "Bawitdaba" and by April 1999, Devil Without a Cause had achieved a gold disc.
 The following month, Devil, as he predicted, went platinum.
 Kid Rock's first major tour was Limptropolis, where he opened for Limp Bizkit with Staind.
 He solidified his superstardom with a Woodstock 1999 performance and on July 24 of that year, he was double platinum.
 The following single "Cowboy", a mix of southern rock, country, and rap, was an even bigger hit, making the Top 40.
 It even became the theme song of WCW's Jeff Jarrett.
 Rock's next single, the slow back porch blues ballad "Only God Knows Why", was the biggest hit off the album, charting at No. 19 on the Billboard Hot 100.
 It was one of the first songs to use the autotune effect.
 By the time the final single, "Wasting Time", was released, the album had sold 7 million copies.
 Devil Without a Cause was certified 11 times platinum by the RIAA on April 17, 2003.
 According to Nielsen SoundScan, as of 2013, actual sales are 9.3 million.
 Kid Rock was nominated as Best New Artist at the 2000 Grammy Awards, but lost to Christina Aguilera.
 He was nominated for "Bawitdaba" for Best Hard Rock Performance, but lost to Metallica's "Whiskey in the Jar".
-In 1998, Ice Cube released his long-awaited album War & Peace Vol. 1 (The War Disc) which had some elements of nu metal and rap metal on some tracks.
+In 1998, Ice Cube released his long-awaited album War & Peace Vol. 1 (The War Disc) which had some elements of nu metal and rap metal on some tracks, even including the nu metal band Korn.
 The album debuted at No. 7 on the Billboard 200 chart, selling 180,000 copies in the first week.